Review: OM System / Olympus M.Zuiko Digital ED 150-400mm f/4.5 TC1.25x IS PRO

 Downsides – or better yet: Room for Improvement

 Let’s be honest: this lens is a masterpiece, purpose-built for professional wildlife and nature photographers.
 It would also excel for distant landscapes.
-What got me most excited is how well-suited it is for capturing high-quality wildlife video… on paper, at least.
+What got me most excited is how well-suited it is for capturing high-quality wildlife video… at least on paper.

-The issue is not with the lens, but with the ecosystem around it.
-As of now, the OM-1 (Mk I and Mk II) doesn’t deliver the video quality I need, especially when compared to something like the Nikon Z8 with the 180-600mm or a 600mm f/4 prime.
-And don’t get me started on the video autofocus—manual focus is almost a necessity.
+The limitation here is not the lens itself, but the ecosystem around it.
+As of now, the OM SYSTEM OM-1 (both Mk I and Mk II) doesn’t yet deliver the level of video quality I personally want, especially when compared to something like the Nikon Z8 paired with the Nikon Z 180-600mm f/5.6-6.3 or a high-end 600mm prime setup.

 Conclusion: Versatile, Professional, and Packed with Potential

-If you're a wildlife photographer, this lens could easily become the crown jewel of your kit.
-It’s a rare blend of portability, power, and precision.
-A truly professional tool with almost limitless possibilities.
+If you're a wildlife photographer, this lens can easily become the centerpiece of your kit.
+It offers a rare combination of portability, reach, and precision.
+A truly professional tool, and for me personally, already a genuinely legendary piece of glass.